 Oslo Cathedral.
 Domkirke, simply known among locals as Dom, is another prominent edifice in Oslo, dating back to 1697.
-The admission is free, and you can admire the cathedral’s elaborate stained-glass windows that are the work of Emmanuel Vigeland, the brother of Gustav Vigeland.
+Admission is free, and you can admire the cathedral’s elaborate stained-glass windows that are the work of Emmanuel Vigeland, the brother of Gustav Vigeland.

 Oslo City Hall.
-There is, perhaps, no other edifice in the city that describe the entire history of Oslo.
-Visit this monumental red-brick building to discover the history of the Norwegians and their state, from the Viking times and until the present.
-The admission is free.
+There is, perhaps, no other edifice in the city that describes the entire history of Oslo.
+Visit this monumental red-brick building to discover the history of the Norwegians and their state, from the Viking times until the present.
+Admission is free.

 Slottsparken.
 Enjoy a stroll in the royal park, situated right in the city center.